 2. Use the right cleaner.
 Special liquid cleaner specifically made for eyeglasses will help you get the oil smudges off the lens.
 Glasses cleaner is typically a mixture of alcohol and water.
 You can make your own formula by mixing one part rubbing alcohol and one part water or purchase cleaner here to make it easy!

 3. Use the right cloth.
 It’s also important to use the right type of cloth to clean your glasses.
 Some textiles, like a tissue, wool, or certain synthetic fabrics, can scratch the lenses or leave behind unwanted fibers.
 A microfiber cloth works best to remove oily smudges because of the soft material and tight weave of the fabric.
 (To purchase a microfiber cleaning cloth, click here).
-You can also use a clean cotton t-shirt but make sure that it doesn’t have a screen print that could scratch the lenses.

 4. Hold the glasses correctly.
 Hold the end piece of your glasses (where the temple and lens meet), without touching the lens.